azizilab/sdcd/README.md

 ---
 ## Quick Start

+You can install the package via `pip install sdcd`.

 For the main implementation of the method, see the [SDCD](sdcd/models/_sdcd.py) class.

 For a tutorial on the basic usage of SDCD, see [this notebook](tutorials/SDCD_basic_usage.ipynb).